COGNITIVE BEHAVIOURAL THERAPY

 How long does CBT last?

-CBT is much shorter than some other kinds of therapy, which can go on for years.
+CBT is much shorter intervention than some other kinds of therapy, which can go on for years.
 The average number of sessions children attend is 16.
 This takes about four months.
-But each person is different, and the number of recommended sessions can vary.
+But each person is different, and the number of recommended sessions can vary depending on how long the symptoms have persisted and how complicated they are.

 What happens in CBT sessions?